jpasquers/config-randomizer/README.md

 Recurses through your input configuration object, and for each sub object it finds that matches the _RandomizableRange_ interface, it calculates a concrete value within the _minValIncl_ and _maxValIncl_ range according to the weight function.

-The values chosen from are found by starting at the _minValIncl_, and stepping by the _stepper_ amount until the _maxValIncl_ is reached
+The potential values to chose from are found by starting at the _minValIncl_, and stepping by the _stepper_ amount until the _maxValIncl_ is reached

 __Note__: if the _maxValIncl_ is not an even amount of steps from the _minValIncl_ (NOT recommended), the last value before going over the max value, as well as the max value, will both be included.
 For example: